Dan-Viner/LinuxWS/DesketopEnvironments/awesome/README.md

 	{ rule = { name = "MPlayer" },
   	properties = { floating = true } }

-**opacity**: in order to enable opacity, you first need to install a composire manager, as mentioned in the "Transparency" section above.
+**opacity**: in order to enable opacity, you first need to install a composire manager.
+For example `sudo pacman -S xorg-server xdpyinfo xcompmgr` (see https://wiki.archlinux.org/index.php/Xcompmgr).
 Awesome comes with builed-in opacity capabilities, so not much else is needed.
 So, install `xcompmgr` and activate it by running `xcompmgr &`.
 You'll also need to update the rc.lua file with the desired opacity rules.
 These are my settings:

 	client.connect_signal("focus", function(c)
                               c.border_color = beautiful.border_focus